aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/web/IVSplayer/README.md

 # Sample Web Player of Amazon IVS Quality-Of-Service and Timed-Metadata-Feedback Dashboard

-## 1. What Does the Sample Player Do
+## 1. What Does the Sample Web Player Do

-This web sample player is written based on IVS player SDK 1.0.0, and can
+This sample web player is written based on IVS player SDK 1.0.0, and can

 - Play an IVS live stream (or an IVS VOD asset);